• Become a Tester

 Much of software testing includes dead time waiting for a build or upgrade.
 This is where automated testing excels.

-This method uses special software tools and solutions to augment and control the execution of expected test results.
+This method uses special software automated testing tools and solutions to augment and control the execution of expected test results.
 This is done with little to no intervention from the QA engineer – eliminating unskilled, repetitive, and redundant tasks.

 Even during regression testing – heavily reliant on classic “click-click-inspect” actions – automatic testing can save upwards of 15 percent of a tester’s time.